lucywang000/clj-statecharts/docs/content/docs/integration/re-frame.md

 example), it would not affect the state machine and would be overwritten by the next state machine update.

+## Immutable or Service?

+Integrate with the immutable API when:
+- The state machine states changes are mostly driven by UI/re-frame events (e.g. button clicks)
+- You need to modify the state directly in other re-frame events

+Integrate with the service API when:
+- The state changes are mostly driven by non UI/re-frame events (e.g. websocket states management)

 ## Further Reading

 * [Re-frame EP 003 - Finite State Machines](https://github.com/day8/re-frame/blob/v1.1.0/docs/EPs/005-StateMachines.md)